 Combined filing costs for your Alabama LLC are typically $228 if you file your certificate by mail and $236 if you file online.
 The mandatory name reservation costs $28 if submitted online.
 The Secretary of State filing fee is $200 if you file by mail and $208 if you file online (the extra $8 is a 4% convenience fee), so your overall total depends on how you file.

 Hire Northwest for a one-time fee of $461.
-This includes $236 in state fees, a year of registered agent service, limited mail forwarding and loads of useful forms and tools to help get your Alabama LLC up and running.
+This includes the $236 in state fees, a full year of registered agent service, limited mail forwarding and loads of useful forms and tools to help get your Alabama LLC up and running.
 Or, pay just $47 out-the-door with our VIP monthly payment option.

 How long does it take to start an Alabama LLC?